• Skip to main content

 Canadian flag held high against a mountain backdrop, a reminder to keep travel dollars in Canada

-Speaking of keeping your travel dollars in Canada… there’s never been a better reason to skip the States this summer.
+There’s never been a better reason to keep your travel dollars in Canada this summer.
 Here’s the full case.

 Read: Should Canadians Travel to the US?